 Flying is the most common and convenient way to reach Croatia, especially if you’re traveling from outside Europe.

 Croatia is served by several international airports, making it easily accessible from major cities around the world.
 The two main airports are Zagreb Airport (ZAG) in the capital city of Zagreb and Split Airport (SPU) on the Dalmatian Coast.
-Other popular airports include Dubrovnik Airport (DBV) in the south and Zadar Airport (ZAD) in the north.

 If possible, booking one-way flights to and from Croatia is the best option, as it allows for more time in your travel itinerary and reduces the need for backtracking.
 However, this itinerary will assume you are flying round-trip out of Dubrovnik, which is what I personally had to do!